IBM/platinum-demos/docs/300-integration-low-code-integration-using-ai/demo-script.md

 <summary>Summary</summary>

 As we mentioned in the beginning, data mapping is difficult, time-consuming, and error-prone.
 In this demo, we showed how AI-powered Mapping Assist can alleviate these issues.<br/><br/>
-We auto-mapped all the fields where the matching confidence was at least 80%, and we provided relevant and fine-grained field-level suggestions when the confidence was between 30% and 80%.
+We auto-mapped all the fields where the matching confidence was at least 80%.
 Mapping Assist learns from your decisions about selected mappings, and shows these as top suggestions when a similar source and target mapping is attempted in the future -- further reducing your mapping efforts.<br/><br/>
 We also generated a data transformation by providing examples of source and target data when fields do not have the same format.
 AI was used to determine the pattern and generate the transformation.<br/><br/>
 Using AI-powered Mapping Assist reduced the development time and eliminated errors as ACME Retail successfully integrated the new customer contacts from their business acquisition.